mikollo/rn-push/readme.md

 ## Why would You use this library?

 1. Super simple codebase
-2. Gesture handling and animation of the fading view (the one that you're ) runs solely on the main thread
+2. Gesture handling and animation of the fading view are handled on the main thread
 3. Looks natively on ios and android

 ## Caveats